tim-smart/effect-io-ai/effect/Cause-TimeoutException.md

 # TimeoutException

-Represents a checked exception which occurs when a computation doesn't finish on schedule.
+An error representing a computation that timed out.

 To import and use `TimeoutException` from the "Cause" module: